Summary

 The conclusion I draw is foreign investors are fleeing China.
 While the impact of this is not fully known (and the trend could reverse at any time), my thought is this will be a windfall for U.S. stocks on a relative basis.
 Investors are taking their money out of China and it has to go somewhere.
 In this climate, the safe haven status of the U.S. may work well to its advantage and the advantage of those already holding funds like SSO.

 This is a tricky market.
 One that is moving fast and stringing together days of gains only to often see those gains evaporate a week or two later.
 In this climate, I suggest approaching leveraged equity plays like SSO carefully.
-With the rally this past week, I wouldn't recommend jumping in to the fund here with multiple headwinds on the horizon.
+With the rally this past week, I wouldn't recommend jumping into the fund here with multiple headwinds on the horizon.
 Plus, stocks are not cheap and investors are not panicking - two attributes I want to see before really getting bullish on the market.

 As a result, I continue to believe a "hold" rating is appropriate for SSO.
 For those who are more risk-taking there could be some value here, but for more patient investors like myself, I am going to wait for a better buy-in price.